 Take your bag and fold it in half with the right side facing in.
 Get your sewing machine and sew straight up the sides of your bag, stopping before you sew your drawstring pocket.
 With the bag still inside out, attach your drawstring material to a pen and thread it through the pocket.
 Once that's through, thread the other side of your drawstring piece through the other side of your back.
 Take your second drawstring piece and thread it through the pockets in the opposite direction.
 Snip and tie off your drawstrings to their desired length and turn your bag right side out.

 How to Personalize Drawstring Bags

 There are dozens of ways to personalize your cinch bag.
 If you make your own, the possibilities are endless.
-However, ordering a drawstring bag online also makes it very easy to personalize it.
-You can choose different colors, fabrics, logos, and names on your bag.
+However, if you order a drawstring bag online, it’s also makes it very easy to personalize it.
+You can choose different colors, fabrics, logos, and even print names on your bag.
 Additionally, different sports teams, brands, and colleges have drawstring backpacks that you can purchase to show your pride in your school or your team.

 Lengthening or Shortening Your Drawstring Bag

 The only way to lengthen or shorten your bag is by lengthening or shortening the strings.
 Shortening them is easier than lengthening them.
 To shorten your drawstring bag, look for the toggle.
 Once you've found it, tighten your strings to the desired length and set the toggle.
 Cut the strings and reattach the toggle to the bag.
 You can also knot the strings for a quicker process.

 To lengthen a drawstring, you may have to restring the bag.
 Start by removing the old drawstring.
 You can also use this for a base measurement and add-on for a longer cord.
 Tie your new drawstring to a pencil or a darning needle and thread it through where the old drawstring was.
 Once it's even, tie it off and test the length.

 How to Fix Drawstring Bags